Back Life-Saving Logistics for Life-Changing Times

 Employees from 45 departments worked on the CAE Air1 ventilator which has over 500 parts, which were supplied by more than 130 Canadian vendors.

 In addition, CAE leveraged its global supply chain to source scarce N95 masks for humanitarian purposes.
-In total, the company was able to source 600,000 of this critical piece of PPE, which were delivered to the Quebec and Manitoba governments to support frontline healthcare workers.
+In total, the company was able to source 600,000 of these critical pieces of PPE, which were delivered to the Quebec and Manitoba governments to support frontline healthcare workers.

 The Sterling Global Aviation Logistics team was proud to be a crucial part of CAE’s supply chain for this project to help save lives.
 Our specialists created a comprehensive logistics plan to deliver these parts safely and as quickly as possible, despite the complexity of the pandemic situation, the lack of commercial aircraft lift and rapidly changing government restrictions.